 Tammie Jones brings her razor sharp mind and intrinsic passion for lifting up people to this work.
 Tammie graduated with a bachelors degree from University of Virginia and her MBA from the University of Michigan Ross School of Business.
 Tammie has deep experience with nonprofit organizations whose focus have spanned youth development, education, parents/caregiver engagement, and neighborhood leadership development.
 Her career has incorporated both direct service nonprofits and philanthropy, having held senior positions at the United Way for Southeastern Michigan, The Skillman Foundation, Detroit Parent Network, and Boys & Girls Clubs of Southeast Virginia.

-Tammie is honored to serve as a board member at the BFDI Training Institute and is a certified trainer in Restorative Practices.
+Tammie is honored to serve as a board member at Engaged Detroit, as well as the BFDI Training Institute where she is a certified trainer in Restorative Practices.

 Carmen Thomas, principal of Capacity Solutions LLC, has more than 20 years of experience in community development, financial compliance and nonprofit management.
 Carmen’s specialties include organizational development and capacity building, project management, administering grants/contracts per federal rules and regulations and/or specific grant/contract language in collaboration with multiple partners.
 Over the last ten years, Ms. Thomas served as financial consultant for several major federal and state grants.

-Carla Wellborn-Watts is a dynamic youth development professional born and raised in Detroit, who is now pursuing her Ph.D. as a student in the Department of Leadership, Policy, and Organizations at Vanderbilt University.
+Dr. Carla Wellborn-Watts is a dynamic youth development professional born and raised in Detroit, having recently acquired her Ph.D. as a student in the Department of Leadership, Policy, and Organizations at Vanderbilt University.
 Previously, Carla served as the Director of Programs for Winning Futures, an organization committed to empowering students in and around the city of Detroit to succeed through workforce prep and mentoring programs.
 Carla led all program design, implementation, and evaluation.
 Before entering the non-profit realm, Carla taught English Literature and Reading Enrichment in Detroit and Chicago.
-Carla earned her bachelor’s degree in English Literature and Secondary Education from Wheaton College and received her M.Ed in Urban Pedagogy through a teacher-residency program in Chicago.

 Ephraim Clark is currently studying law at Wayne State University, having served in numerous nonprofit organizations to provide critical support to Detroit residents.
 Ephraim is an expert in Design Thinking, and helps to facilitate conversations to help ensure maximum impact in program design.